RibbonCommunications/sbc_aws_cloudformation/supported/highavailabilityhfe/existing-stack/byol/HFEautoSubnet.md

 See the production stack directory for additional deployment options.

 > **NOTE**
-> The High-Availability Front End (HFE) front-ends only one pkt port (pkt0), public endpoints can be connected only to pkt0.
+> The High Availability Front End (HFE) front-ends only one pkt port (pkt0), public endpoints can be connected only to pkt0.
 Pkt1 can serve private endpoints.

 > **NOTE**
 > The HFE is configured using a script named "HFE.sh".
 This script is available in addition to example CloudFormation templates which support deployment of an HA SBC with HFE.
 Both "HFE.sh" and CFN files are required to deploy an SBC with High-Availability Front-End.